20squares/credible-commitments/credible-commitments/README.md

 For the AMM case, we had to be a bit more careful: In particular, we assumed that the fee a player pays to **Coordinator** is taken irrespective of the outcome of the transaction: That is, even if the transaction reverts, the fee is paid anyway.
 As usual, we model **Alice** and **Bob** as rational, just willing to maximize their payoff.
 To take slippage into account, we passed a 'real' `exchangeRate` as an [exogenous parameter](#exogenous-parameters): This represents the 'real world' conversion rate between the couple of tokens we consider.
 In the beginning, the AMM is initialized so that the tokens in the pool reflect this rate.
 As things progress, the rate given in the AMM *slips* from the real world one.

+Ad for the AMM architecture itself, we resorted to a very simple [constant function AMM](https://en.wikipedia.org/wiki/Constant_function_market_maker).

 # Code deep dive